flipperdevices/flipperzero-firmware/flipblinky/README.md

 ### Display Source = Assets
 <img src="./gallery/05-blinky-config-assets.png" width="200px">

 The Display Source of `Assets` will use the file that is in [assets/nametag.png](./assets/nametag.png).
 You can replace this file with your own 128x64 black and white image; but this file is hard-coded into the application, so you will need to recompile the app to use your own Assets image.
+(See the [Display Source = FXBM](#display-source--fxbm) section for a way to use your own image without recompiling the app).

 ### Display Source = FXBM
 <img src="./gallery/04-blinky-config-fxbm.png" width="200px">